goodpuppies/workman/markdown/diagnostics/sml-elaboration-audit-for-diagnostics.md

   which violation happened
 ```

-The user-facing output should be rendered from the new diagnostic object for these migrated rules.
+The user-facing output should be rendered from the new diagnostic object for these rewritten rules.
+Old diagnostics may remain only for checks not yet rewritten; do not maintain a compatibility layer
+inside the new model.

 ## Final Assessment